GaloisInc/crucible/doc/java-llvm.md

 provers that do very little real work.

 ## Rewriting

+* TODO: motivate when rewriting is needed/is a good idea

 The basic concept involved in rewriting `Term`s is that of a `Simpset`, which includes a collection of rewrite rules.
 A few basic, pre-defined